ShouqingChen1/Elo-Merchant-Category-Recommendation/README.md

 ![image](https://github.com/ShouqingChen1/Elo-Merchant-Category-Recommendation/blob/master/readmeimages/elo.png)

-Competition Description: Imagine being hungry in an unfamiliar part of town and getting restaurant recommendations served up, based on your personal preferences, at just the right moment.
+Competition's Description: Imagine being hungry in an unfamiliar part of town and getting restaurant recommendations served up, based on your personal preferences, at just the right moment.
 The recommendation comes with an attached discount from your credit card provider for a local place around the corner!

 Right now, Elo, one of the largest payment brands in Brazil, has built partnerships with merchants in order to offer promotions or discounts to cardholders.
 But do these promotions work for either the consumer or the merchant?
 Do customers enjoy their experience?
 Do merchants see repeat business?
 Personalization is key.